tri-cods/html-css/sections/conventions.md

 # Conventions

-As we’ve gone through the different components of creating a webpage, you have likely picked up on some conventions or industry standards for creating a webpage using HTML.
-However, before proceeding, let's outline them.
+As we’ve gone through the different components of creating a webpage, you likely have noticed some conventions or industry standards for creating a webpage using HTML.

+**Any guesses?**

+## Let's outline them:
 <p>
     <ul>
         <li> <strong>Some tags are self-closing, while others require a closing tag.</strong> Self-closing tags are called void tags, and are generally self-closing because you wouldn't need or want to add another element within a tag. </li>